Lawrence D. Kritzman: Interviews and consultation

 Frequently consulted on both sides of the Atlantic on French culture, politics, and intellectual life, Kritzman has been interviewed by Le Figaro, Télérama, Radio France, Liberation, Le Monde, La Stampa, The International New York Times, Newsweek, the Chronicle of Higher Education, The Boston Globe, and National Public Radio.

 Honors

-In 1990, the French government made him a knight in the Ordre des Palmes Académiques; in 1994, he was made an officer; in 2019 he was made Commandeur.
+In 1990, the French government made him a knight in the Ordre des Palmes Académiques; in 1994, he was made an officer; in 2019 he was made in 2018 he was made "Commandeur" —the highest honor awarded to an academic in France, and one that is only rarely given to scholars who are not French nationals.
+The order was first established by Napoleon I in 1808.
+Kritzman, a scholar of the French Renaissance, now holds all three of its ranks—Chevalier (knight), Officier (officer), and Commandeur.
 In 2000, he was awarded the Ordre National du Mérite, the second-highest civilian award accorded in France, by Jacques Chirac.

 In 2012, he was named to the Legion d'Honneur, the highest honor that France bestows on a civilian, by French President Nicolas Sarkozy.
 Kritzman has received fellowships and awards from the American Council of Learned Societies, the Andrew Mellon Foundation, and the Florence Gould Foundation.
 In 2013, Kritzman was elected to the Societe d'histoire litteraire de la France.
 In 2006 he was given the Professor of the Year Award by the Dartmouth Student Assembly.
 He received the Jerome Goldstein Distinguished Teaching Award by vote of Dartmouth's graduating class of 2015.